Last Updated on October 22, 2024

 Since you always need a supervising driver with a Learner Driver Insurance policy you should have someone with you at the test centre.
 With a Collingwood policy they will be covered in your car to drive you home after.

-Once you are home if you have passed remember to cancel your learner driver policy and get set up with insurance as a full licence holder.
+Once you are home and if you have passed, remember to cancel your learner driver policy and set up insurance as a full licence holder.
 This will keep you covered on the road!
 If you fail give yourself a few hours to process and calm down before heading back out in your car with your supervising driver.

 Conclusion